Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Code and Data Availability

 \section{Code and Data Availability}

-An interactive tool for the \href{https://nanohub.org/tools/llm4lammps}{LAMMPS Parser}\cite{llm4lammps} is available for online simulations on nanoHUB.org\cite{strachan2010cyber}.
-Code and scripts used for the evaluation pipeline are available in an accompanying zip folder.
+An interactive tool for the \href{https://nanohub.org/tools/llm4lammps}{LAMMPS Parser}\cite{llm4lammps} is available for online simulations on nanoHUB.org\cite{strachan2010cyber}.All code and scripts used for the evaluation pipeline are publicly available at \url{https://github.com/ethanholbrook/LAMMPS-AST}, including the grammar file, normalization routines, and evaluation checklists.
+The parser is also available as a Python package via \texttt{pip install lammps-ast}.